• Skip to primary navigation

 • ¾ cup full-fat mayonnaise

-• ½ teaspoon cayenne pepper for a bit of kick
+• ½ tsp cayenne pepper for a bit of kick

-• ½ tablespoon Apple cider vinegar substitute for any pickle brine of choice.
+• ½ tbsp Apple cider vinegar substitute for any pickle brine of choice.

 • Salt to taste